daystram/proton/README.md

+# :cyclone: Proton

+Proton is a gateway which houses all daystram's applications at daystram.com.
+It runs a Kubernetes cluster (the gateway runs the master node), allowing the addition of other worker nodes hosted on other premises to increase computing capacity while also keeping the VPS cost low.
+[K3s](https://k3s.io/) distribution is selected for its lightweight resource requirements.

+Proton also acts as a [WireGuard](https://www.wireguard.com/) VPN server, as the worker nodes will attach to the cluster via this virtual network.
+This allows the worker nodes to lie behind a NAT'd network (e.g. homelabs or home servers) and lose the requirement to have a public IP or to expose any ports.

-# K8s Agent Setup
+## K8s Agent Setup Walkthrough

-This guide will setup a master node (tailored to be setup in a VPS) and worker nodes (which lies behind a NAT, e.g. home network).
-A WireGuard VPN is used to join their networks together, avoiding issues with NAT and the requirement to have public IP on the worker nodes (still required for the master node).
+This guide will setup a master node (tailored to be setup in a VPS) and worker nodes, joined via a WireGuard VPN tunnel.

-## Master Node
+### Master Node

-### 1. Install WireGuard
+#### 1. Install WireGuard

 ```shell
 $ apt install wireguard resolvconf
 ```

-### 2. Setup WireGuard Server
+#### 2. Setup WireGuard Server

 Use https://www.wireguardconfig.com/ to easily generate key pairs.
 Proton networks use the IP range `10.7.7.0/24`.
 Save the configuration into `/etc/wireguard/wg0.conf`